When Halloween fell on a cold, nasty night, Abby Slutsky used to plan a candy hunt for her children.

 A single chair, your favorite one,

-Is where the candy stash is done.
+This is where the candy stash is done.

 (Put under a favorite chair on the floor or cushion.)